• Home»

 Do foreign LLCs operating in Nevada have annual compliance requirements?

-Yes, foreign LLCs must also file an Annual List and renew a Nevada State Business License.
+Yes, foreign LLCs must also file an Annual List of Managers or Members and renew their state business license.
 Compliance rules apply to both domestic and foreign entities.

-No, Nevada does not mandate an operating agreement.
+No, state law doesn’t require Nevada LLCs to have an operating agreement.
 However, maintaining one is highly recommended to protect your liability shield and clarify internal operations.

 Do Nevada LLCs need to file state taxes?